vbotka/ansible-apache/docs/source/annotation-tasks.rst

     :linenos:

 .. seealso::
-   * See the precedence, naming conventions and other details in the included tasks (6) from `al_include_os_vars_path.yml <https://raw.githubusercontent.com/vbotka/ansible-lib/devel/tasks/al_include_os_vars_path.yml>`_
+   * Review the precedence, naming conventions, and other details in the included tasks (6) `al_include_os_vars_path.yml <https://raw.githubusercontent.com/vbotka/ansible-lib/devel/tasks/al_include_os_vars_path.yml>`_
    * See :ref:`ug_variables`

 .. note::
    * Put OS specific variables here.
-Because of the precedence (15.role vars), there are limited options to override these variables, if necessary.
+   * Because of the precedence (15.role vars), there are limited options to override these variables.

 .. hint::
    * It might be more convenient to maintain the variables incrementally.
-See `al_include_os_vars_path_incr.yml <https://raw.githubusercontent.com/vbotka/ansible-lib/devel/tasks/al_include_os_vars_path_incr.yml>`_
+   * See `al_include_os_vars_path_incr.yml <https://raw.githubusercontent.com/vbotka/ansible-lib/devel/tasks/al_include_os_vars_path_incr.yml>`_

 .. warning::
-   * Put customized OS specific variables into the files in the dictionary *vars/*.
-Changes stored in the directory *vars/defaults* will be overwritten by an update of the role.
+   * Put customized OS specific variables into the files in the dictionary *vars/*
+   * Changes stored in the directory *vars/defaults* will be overwritten by an update of the role.

 .. _as_debug.yml: